-On campus, The UBC Okanagan Campus Plan, UBC Okanagan Design Guidelines, and UBC Okanagan Public Realm Plan, in support of UBC’s strategic plan and academic mission, guide the physical planning of UBC Okanagan, provide the foundation for developing and evaluating proposed physical changes, and help shape the University’s form, character and landscape.
-Supplementing these plans, are the UBC Sign Standards and Guidelines, which establish a palette of consistent sign types and specifications for all exterior campus signage.
+On campus, the UBC Okanagan Campus Plan, and the UBC Okanagan Design Guidelines, in support of UBC’s strategic plan and academic mission, guide the physical planning of UBC Okanagan, provide the foundation for developing and evaluating proposed physical changes, and help shape the University’s form, character and landscape.
+Supplementing these plans, are the UBC Wayfinding: Exterior Signage Standards and Guidelines, which establish a palette of consistent sign types and specifications for all exterior campus signage.

 In conformance with the City of Kelowna’s requirements, the Wildland Fire Management Plan aims to reduce the threat of wildfire and informs development and natural landscape management on campus.

 The Infrastructure Corridor Plan sets out the locations of existing and future infrastructure (water, sewer, gas, etc.) to inform the orderly development of services and utilities on campus, in support of The UBC Okanagan Campus Plan.

 For consultants who provide development services to UBC, the UBC Technical Guidelines serve as an official guide.